mattia-m/seven-language-7-weeks/README.md

 6. **Clojure**
 7. **Haskell**

-Each language has its own directory where you can find the exercises and my implementations.
+Each language has its own directory.

 ## Purpose